fr34k8/pwd.sh/README.md

-pwd.sh is a Bash shell script to manage passwords and other text-based secrets.
+pwd.sh is a Bash shell script to manage text-based secrets, such as passwords.

 It uses GnuPG to symmetrically (i.e., using a passphrase) encrypt and decrypt plaintext files.

-Each password is encrypted individually as a randomly-named file in the "safe" directory.
-An encrypted index is used to map usernames to the respective password file.
-Both the index and password files can also be decrypted directly with GnuPG without this script.
+Each secret is individually encrypted to a randomly-named file in the *safe* directory.
+An encrypted index is used to map usernames to the respective secret file.
+Both the index and secret files can be decrypted with GnuPG without requiring pwd.sh.

 # Install